South Bay Galleria

 South Bay Galleria, formerly named Galleria at South Bay, is a shopping mall located in Redondo Beach, California, United States.
-It is anchored by Macy's, Kohl's, Target, Q, Wonder of Dinosaurs, and a 16-screen AMC Theatres multiplex.
-It also includes H&M.
+It is anchored by Macy's, Kohl's, Q, Wonder of Dinosaurs, and a 16-screen AMC Theatres multiplex.

 History

 In February 1955, it was announced that a major shopping center on a 50-acre site at 174th Street and Hawthorne Boulevard would be constructed.
 The center was officially opened on August 22, 1959 as the "South Bay Center" (or simply as "SBC").
 The architects were A. Quincy Jones, Frederick Emmons and Victor Gruen Associates.
 The center included a large, freestanding, 4-story May Company department store, designed by Albert C. Martin and Associates (with a public fallout shelter in the basement).
 The store also included a book and record department, furniture department, camera shop, soda fountain and the sit-down "Bay Shore Tea Room" restaurant.
 Surrounding the department store was an "open air" shopping center with shaded outdoor "breezeways."
 There were 37 tenants on opening day.
 The grand opening featured a circus in the parking lot and a draw for a car as a grand prize.

 On November 1, 1960, the Democratic nominee for President, John F. Kennedy, gave a speech at the South Bay Center on the last stop of his campaign tour.
 Kennedy won the general election eight days later, becoming the 35th President of the United States.
 During the 1960s and 1970s, many stores would open and replace older ones.
 In the south parking lot, a car wash and theater opened.
 Later on, some new tenants made their debut in the late 1960s and mid-1970s, which included Sunset House Gifts, Florsheim Shoes, Nobby, Pier One Imports, and Putney Station Restaurant at the north parking lot near Artesia Blvd.

 In 1985 Forest City Development built a fully enclosed indoor mall to replace the open-air shopping center, to become the "Galleria at South Bay."
 It included additional anchors Nordstrom and Mervyn's, which had opened a few months earlier.